regedo00/reggiani.io/content/blog/20221113_Strava_data/index.md

 type: blog
 exclude: true
 ---
-A couple of weeks ago, I embarked on a journey to create my own dashboard using the **Strava API**.
-As a longtime user of the app, I wanted to find a way to gain more insight into my workout data without upgrading to a premium account 😎.
+A couple of weeks ago, I embarked on a journey to create my own dashboard using the **Strava APIs**.
+As a long-time user of the app, I was looking for a way to gain a deeper understanding of my workout data.

 &nbsp;